 Alternatively, click on the System menu at the top-right corner of the top bar on your desktop.

 On the System menu, select Settings, as highlighted below.

 In the Settings app, select the Ubuntu Desktop on the left menu.

 On the System Settings -> Ubuntu Desktop settings panel, under Desktop Icons, select the Position of New Icons tile and choose one of the options available:

 - Top Right

 Once you choose the right position for new icons for your desktop, the changes should apply immediately.

 Here’s how to add additional desktop icons on Ubuntu Linux.

 This post showed you how to choose a position for new icons on the desktop on Ubuntu Linux.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.